What is a CMOS-SWIR Sensor?

-Certain plastics or objects become transparent using SWIR cameras, useful for fill inspection and quality control
+Certain plastics or objects become transparent using SWIR cameras, useful for fill detection and quality control

 Non-invasive Blood Vein Detection

-SWIR enables non-invasive bio-signal data to see beyond the human dermis for health diagnostic or secure biometric authentication.
+SWIR enables non-invasive bio-signal data to see beyond skin for health diagnostic or secure biometric authentication.

-Printed packaging plastics or objects become transparent using SWIR cameras, useful for fill inspection or quality control.
+Differing package materials become transparent using SWIR cameras, useful for content inspection and quality control.

 Bio-Medical/Health & Biometric

-Combining visual and SWIR imaging provides information on the skin surface and below the skin into the tissue, offering a much safer medical diagnostic, health monitoring, and secure biometric solution.
+Combining visual and SWIR imaging provides information on skin and tissue surfaces, offering a safer medical diagnostic, health monitoring, and secure biometric solution.